ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 A doubt that may arise is: why do we need both facades and wrappers?
-The doubt is legitimate, since they both represent the SUT, they both have classes for the sub-systems and they both have references to the devices.
+The doubt is legitimate, since they both represent the SUT, they both have classes for the subsystems and they both have references to the devices.
 Despite that, the choice of having both is not casual and is based on the fact that, even if they represent the same thing, they are used in different contexts and for different purposes.